Operator size growth in Lindbladian SYK: Analytical operator size at large

-The Krylov complexity and OTOC were calculated in the same Lindbladian SYK model as ours in the first-order perturbation theory with respect to $\hat\nu/\J$ before, see (6.15) in \cite{Bhattacharjee:2022lzy} and (7.21) in \cite{Bhattacharjee:2023uwx}.
+The Krylov complexity and the normalized square of anti-commutator were calculated in the same Lindbladian SYK model as ours in the first-order perturbation theory with respect to $\hat\nu/\J$ before, see (6.15) in \cite{Bhattacharjee:2022lzy} and (7.21) in \cite{Bhattacharjee:2023uwx}.
 As expected, their expressions coincide with our operator size in \eqref{eq:largeqsize} at the leading-order in $\hat\nu/\J$.
-Moreover, the square of the wave function in the Krylov space in (6.10) in \cite{Bhattacharjee:2022lzy} also coincides with our size distribution \eqref{eq:largeqDist} at the leading-order \footnote{ We thanks the authors of \cite{Bhattacharjee:2023uwx}, especially, Pratik Nandy for helpful discussion and clarification. }.
+Moreover, the square of the wave function in the Krylov space in (6.10) in \cite{Bhattacharjee:2022lzy} also coincides with our size distribution \eqref{eq:largeqDist} at the leading-order \footnote{ We thank the authors of \cite{Bhattacharjee:2023uwx}, especially Pratik Nandy, for helpful discussion and clarification. }.